2026 Programme main image

 09:45 - 10:40

-The 'pro-growth' lobby position themselves as “a real alternative to decline,” arguing that Britain is held back by sclerotic systems and…
+The 'pro-growth' lobby position itself as “a real alternative to decline,” arguing that Britain is held back by sclerotic systems and politicians…

 Izabella Kaminska Photo